uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

   motifs.to_csv('clustcr_motifs.csv', index=False)

 The clustcr_motifs.csv file will contain motifs saved in clusTCR format, see the example below.
 You can read more about clusTCR motif format in the `clusTCR documentation <https://svalkiers.github.io/clusTCR/docs/clustering/how-to-use.html#summary>`_.
 Briefly, the motif uses upper-case for highly conserved amino acids (frequency > 0.7) and lower-case for moderately conserved ones.
-If two amino acids are equally frequent, they're in brackets ([ ]), and less significant positions use a dot (.) as a wildcard.
+If two amino acids are equally frequent, they are in brackets ([ ]), and less significant positions use a dot (.) as a wildcard.

 One can use clusTCR motifs to define LIgO PWM motifs.
 Alternatively, PWM can be constructed based on the TCRs belonging to the same cluster, using the :code:`construct_pwm` function defined earlier in the tutorial.
 To obtain the TCRs belonging to each cluster use :code:`clustered_data.clusters_df`.